-The focus of the Imaging Research Initiative is to advance the use of imaging technology in the study of pediatric diseases in the laboratory and in clinical practice.
-This year we were honored to receive a commitment from the Associates and Affiliates to raise $2 million to build an endowment in support of our research efforts in imaging research and the development of our core facilities in imaging.
+The focus of the Children’s Health Imaging Research Program (CHIRP) is to advance the use of imaging technology in the study of pediatric diseases in the laboratory and in clinical practice.

 Long-Term Effects of ECMO